v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

       daeModel.__init__(self, name, parent, description)

-2. Declaring the model structure (domains, parameters, variables, ports, components etc.) in the :py:meth:`pyCore.daeModel.__init__` function:
+2. Declaring the model structure (domains, parameters, variables, ports, components etc.) in the :py:meth:`~pyCore.daeModel.__init__` function:

    One of the fundamental ideas in **DAE Tools** is separation of the model specification from the activities that can be carried out on that model: this way several simulation scenarios can be developed based on a single model definition.
 Thus, all objects are defined in two stages:

-   * Declaration in the :py:meth:`pyCore.daeModel.__init__` function
+   * Declaration in the :py:meth:`~pyCore.daeModel.__init__` function
-   * Initialisation in the :py:meth:`pyActivity.daeSimulation.SetUpParametersAndDomains` or
+   * Initialisation in the :py:meth:`~pyActivity.daeSimulation.SetUpParametersAndDomains` or
-     :py:meth:`pyActivity.daeSimulation.SetUpVariables` functions.
+     :py:meth:`~pyActivity.daeSimulation.SetUpVariables` functions.

-   Therefore, parameters, domains and variables are only declared here, while their initialisation (setting the parameter value, setting up the domain, assigning or setting an initial condition etc.) is postponed and will be done in the simulation class
+   Therefore, parameters, domains and variables are only declared here, while their initialisation (setting the parameter value, setting up the domain, assigning or setting an initial condition etc.) is postponed and will be done in the simulation class.

-   All objects must be declared as data members of the model since the base :py:class:`pyCore.daeModel` class keeps only week references and does not own them:
+   All objects must be declared as data members of the model since the base :py:class:`~pyCore.daeModel` class keeps only week references and does not own them:

    .. code-block:: python